fsprojects/Paket/docs/content/http-dependencies.md

 ## Options on http dependencies

 When referencing a file using a http dependency, there are several options that help you to deal with things like authentication and file name.
 The pattern expected is

+    [lang=paket]
     http url [FileSpec] [SourceName]

 * **FileSpec** - This allows you to define the path to which the file that is downloaded will be written to.
 For example specfying the following

+    [lang=paket]
 		http http://www.fssnip.net/raw/1M/test1.fs src/test1.fs

 	will write the file to `paket-files\www.fssnip.net\src\test.fs`

 * **SourceName** - The source name allows you to override the folder which the downloaded file is written to and also acts as a key to lookup any authentication that maybe assoicated for that key.
 For example if I had added an authentication source using [``paket config add-authentication MySource``](commands\config.html) then each time paket extracts a HTTP dependency with `MySource` as a `SourceName` the credentails will be made part of the HTTP request.
 If no keys exist in the authentication store then the request will be made without any authentication headers.